infinispan/infinispan-simple-tutorials/operator/README.md

 -------------------
 The Infinispan Operator provides operational intelligence to simplify deploying Infinispan on Kubernetes clusters.

-This tutorial shows you how to quickly create a three-node cluster using the Infinispan Operator.
+This tutorial shows you how to quickly create a two-node cluster using the Infinispan Operator.
 You then interact with the Infinispan cluster to store and retrieve data.

 Prerequisites
 -------------